shoelace-style/shoelace/docs/getting-started/customizing.md

 Design tokens offer a high-level way to customize the library with minimal effort.
 There are no component-specific variables, however, as design tokens are intended to be generic and highly reusable.
 To customize an individual component, refer to the section entitled [Component Parts](#component-parts).

-Design tokens are accessed through CSS custom properties that are defined in `themes/base.css`.
-The base stylesheet must be imported when you install Shoelace so design tokens are available on your page.
+Design tokens are accessed through CSS custom properties that are defined in your theme.
 Because design tokens live at the page level, they're prefixed with `--sl-` to avoid collisions with other libraries.

 To customize a design token, simply override it in your stylesheet using a `:root` block.
 Here's an example that changes the primary theme to purple based on existing [color primitives](/tokens/color#primitives).